-RG 166.279 You must meet the tailored cash needs requirement if you are a licensed custodial or depository service provider.
-You will need to prepare a cash flow projection (see Table 14), which covers a period of at least
+RG 166.270 You must meet the tailored cash needs requirement if you are a licensed custodial or depository service provider.
+You will need to prepare a cash flow projection (see Table 14), which covers a period of at least 12 months-that is, you must assess your cash needs over at least a 12-month forward period.

-12 months-that is, you must assess your cash needs over at least a 12month forward period.
+RG 166.271 You must update your cash flow projection when:

-RG 166.280 You must update your cash flow projection when those cash flows cease to cover the next 12 months, there is a material change or there is reason to suspect that an updated projection would differ materially from the updated projection or show that you were not meeting items 5 or 6 in Table 14.
-Your board of directors must approve the cash flow projection at least quarterly.
+- (a) those cash flows cease to cover the next 12 months; - (b) there is a material change; or - (c) there is reason to suspect that an updated projection would differ materially from the updated projection or show that you were not meeting items 5 or 6 in Table 14. - RG 166.272 Your board of directors must approve the cash flow projection at least quarterly.